gura-lang/gura-lang.github.io/documents/Template-Engine.md

 An error occurs if the block returns any other types of value.

 If the block has no element in it, it would render nothing.
+Below is an example:

 **Template:**